Vienna Summit: Discussions

 When Kennedy pointed out that such a treaty required unilateral action on the part of the Soviet Union, thereby ignoring the four-power agreement signed at the end of World War II, Khrushchev stated that such a peace treaty nullified the four-power agreement.
 He insisted that the city of Berlin should belong solely to the German Democratic Republic.
 West Germany, Khrushchev told Kennedy, would remain under American influence.
-Kennedy countered by saying that the U.S. could not accept such an agreement owing to the prestige it would lose as a result of the decision.
+Kennedy countered by saying that the US could not accept such an agreement owing to the prestige it would lose as a result.
 In light of this remark, Khrushchev suggested that an "interim arrangement" be considered.
 Khrushchev remained firm in the fact that "the Soviet Union [would] sign [the peace treaty] in December if the U.S. [refused] an interim agreement."

 Kennedy hoped to determine the Soviets' feeling regarding the neutralization of Laos.
 Kennedy wanted to convince Khrushchev that the United States and Soviet Union could work together to de-escalate tensions in the unstable state.
 "Without a firm Soviet commitment to stop supplying the guerrillas and to persuade the North Vietnamese to halt their efforts, nothing could be accomplished," Kennedy asserted.
 On the first day of the Summit, Kennedy quickly discovered that Khrushchev was in no mood to discuss the Laos situation.
 Khrushchev only rebuffed the United States for playing a significant role in the overthrowing of the Laos government.

 The next day, Kennedy approached the Laos subject again.
 This time, Khrushchev negotiated more willingly.
-Khrushchev agreed that a "neutral and independent Laos chosen by the Laotians themselves" benefited both the U.S. and the USSR.
+Khrushchev agreed that a "neutral and independent Laos chosen by the Laotians themselves" benefited both the US and the USSR.
 Although the leaders made no official agreement, they did reach a consensus regarding the future of Laos—cease-fire and ultimate neutralization.
 This agreement proved to be one of the only accomplishments of the Vienna Summit.